biancanilsen/App_RBAC/README.md

 # App_RBAC
 ## Description
-The project consists of a Microservice using NestJs with gRPC and Postgres as db, the View was developed in Flutter, using Material, Bloc and hhtp2 requests.The purpose of the app is to be a party guest list.
+The project consists of a microservice using NestJs with gRPC, access control and Postgres as db, the View was developed in Flutter, using Material, Bloc, hhtp2 requests and user access permissions applying the RBAC content.
+The purpose of the app is to manage the permissions of registered users

 ## Technologies used

 Backend:

-> Developed using: Node.js, Sequelize, Express, MySQL, JWT, Jest
+> Developed using: Node.js, Sequelize, Express, Postgres

 ##  Installing Dependencies of the back-end: